micmejia/bible-dump/NKJV/Jeremiah/Jer 36.md

 Now it came to pass in the fifth year of Jehoiakim the son of Josiah, king of Judah, in the ninth month, _that_ they proclaimed a fast before the Lord to all the people in Jerusalem, and to all the people who came from the cities of Judah to Jerusalem.

 ###### 10
-Then Baruch read from the book the words of Jeremiah in the house of the Lord, in the chamber of Gemariah the son of Shaphan the scribe, in the upper court at the entry of the New Gate of the Lord's house, in the [^c]hearing of all the people. ## The Scroll Read in the Palace
+Then Baruch read from the book the words of Jeremiah in the house of the Lord, in the chamber of Gemariah the son of Shaphan the scribe, in the upper court at the entry of the New Gate of the Lord's house, in the hearing of all the people. ## The Scroll Read in the Palace

 ###### 11
 When Michaiah the son of Gemariah, the son of Shaphan, heard all the words of the Lord from the book,